Home

 The project PIs, Catriona Harris and Len Thomas are based at the Centre for Research into Ecological and Environmental Modelling (CREEM) at the University of St Andrews, U.K. During the main part of the project, we coordinated a large working group of leading BRS scientists, supported by two full-time postdoctoral research fellows (Stacy DeRuiter and Dina Sadykova) undertaking the statistical development and consultancy work.
 The project was funded by the U.S. Office of Naval Research.

-Double MOCHA has a similar overall objective to the MOCHA project – to develop new quantitative models and analytical methods for inferring behavioural response of marine mammals to Navy sonar.
+Double MOCHA had a similar overall objective to the MOCHA project – to develop new quantitative models and analytical methods for inferring behavioural response of marine mammals to Navy sonar.
 However, BRSs have evolved and recent efforts have included the collection of data across multiple spatial and temporal scales from a variety of different platforms, which presents new analytical challenges that were not addressed explicitly by the MOCHA project.
-We will post outputs from this project on our Project outputs page as soon as they become available.
+Outputs from this project are listed on our Project outputs page alongside outputs from the MOCHA project, and include 7 peer-reviewed papers and two technical reports.

-The project is supported by two full time postdoctoral research fellows (Théo Michelot and Joshua Hewitt), with others working on shorter duration tasks (Saana Isojunno and Phil Bouchet).
-We are also supported in an advisory capacity by Nicola Quick, a research scientist at the Duke Unversity Marine Lab.
+The project was supported by two full time postdoctoral research fellows (Théo Michelot and Joshua Hewitt), with others working on shorter duration tasks (Saana Isojunno, Phil Bouchet and Cornelia Oedekoven).
+We are also supported in an advisory capacity by Nicola Quick, a research scientist at the Duke University Marine Lab.